 A Guide To Crafting Your Brand Voice

-What is a voice of brand?
+What is the voice of a brand?
 That is today’s question.
 And what does it really matter?
 Well, it seems that brand does matter—a lot.
-The average person is estimated to encounter between 6,000 to 10,000 advertisements each day.
-This includes ads across all media, such as digital platforms, TV, radio, print and more.
+The average person is estimated to encounter between 6,000 and 10,000 advertisements each day.
+This includes ads across all media, such as digital platforms, TV, radio, print, and more.

 Think about that.
-We are advertised to ~8,000 times on average per day.
+We are advertised to ~8,000 times per day on average.
 How the hell are we supposed to stand out?
 Well, one way is through a well-defined, nicely fitting brand voice.

 So today, let’s dive deep into what it takes to craft the ultimate brand voice for you and your organisation that will have your customers dashing for the Kool-Aid.